bmonews2018/aboutus/en-US/terms/tnc.md

 8.2 Consent to receive e-mails: You consent to and authorize the use by us of any information provided by you (including Personal Data) for the purposes of sending informational and promotional e-mails to you.
 Your agreement to the provisions of this Clause 8.2 shall constitute your consent for the purpose of the provisions of any spam control laws (whether in Singapore or elsewhere).
 You may subsequently opt out of receiving promotional e-mails by clicking on the appropriate hyperlink in any promotional e-mail.

 8.3 Privacy Policy: You acknowledge that you have read and agree to the Privacy Policy at https://aboutus.marineonline.com/docs/terms/policy and consent to our collection, use and disclosure of your Personal Data for the purposes as set out in the Privacy Policy.

 8.4 The User hereby:

-a. consents, authorizes and permits the Site its Owner, operator, manager, servants and agents, to collect, use or disclose any personal data collected by the Site from the User in connection with the purposes set out in the Site’s Data Protection Policy (as updated from time to time, or as is otherwise required or permitted in accordance with applicable law), and in accordance with the PDPA provided that any collection, use or disclosure of the personal data are for the purposes of the facilities/services provided by the Site;
+(a) consents, authorizes and permits the Site its Owner, operator, manager, servants and agents, to collect, use or disclose any personal data collected by the Site from the User in connection with the purposes set out in the Site’s Data Protection Policy (as updated from time to time, or as is otherwise required or permitted in accordance with applicable law), and in accordance with the PDPA provided that any collection, use or disclosure of the personal data are for the purposes of the facilities/services provided by the Site;

-b. (in the case of personal data provided by the User to the Site) represents and warrants to the Site that the User has notified the relevant individual of the purposes set out in the Site’s Data Protection Policy (as updated from time to time), and has obtained the relevant individual’s consent for the collection, use and disclosure of his or her personal data by the Site in connection with the purposes set out in the Site’s Data Protection Policy, and in accordance with the PDPA;
+(b) (in the case of personal data provided by the User to the Site) represents and warrants to the Site that the User has notified the relevant individual of the purposes set out in the Site’s Data Protection Policy (as updated from time to time), and has obtained the relevant individual’s consent for the collection, use and disclosure of his or her personal data by the Site in connection with the purposes set out in the Site’s Data Protection Policy, and in accordance with the PDPA;

-c. agrees and undertakes that, to the extent it provides personal data to the Site and it has not obtained the requisite consent referred to in sub-clause (b) above in respect thereof, it shall, promptly upon providing the relevant personal data to the Site, procure all necessary notifications will be made to, and all authorizations and consents will be obtained from, the relevant individuals as may be required in accordance with the PDPA; and
+\(c\) agrees and undertakes that, to the extent it provides personal data to the Site and it has not obtained the requisite consent referred to in sub-clause (b) above in respect thereof, it shall, promptly upon providing the relevant personal data to the Site, procure all necessary notifications will be made to, and all authorizations and consents will be obtained from, the relevant individuals as may be required in accordance with the PDPA; and

-d. agrees and undertakes to notify the Site promptly upon its becoming aware of the withdrawal by the relevant individual of its consent to the collection, use and/or disclosure by the Site of any personal data provided by the User to the Site.
+(d) agrees and undertakes to notify the Site promptly upon its becoming aware of the withdrawal by the relevant individual of its consent to the collection, use and/or disclosure by the Site of any personal data provided by the User to the Site.

-e.
-For the purposes of this Clause 2:
+(e) For the purposes of this Clause 2:

-f.
-“PDPA” means the Personal Data Protection Act 2012 (Act 26 of 2012) of Singapore or equivalent legislation under any applicable law;
+(f) “PDPA” means the Personal Data Protection Act 2012 (Act 26 of 2012) of Singapore or equivalent legislation under any applicable law;

-g. “personal data” has the meaning given to such term in the PDPA.
+(g) “personal data” has the meaning given to such term in the PDPA.
-The Site reserves its rights, in its absolute and unfettered discretion, to do any and/or all of the following in relation to the Site and the usage thereof, with or without prior notice to the User:
+(h) The Site reserves its rights, in its absolute and unfettered discretion, to do any and/or all of the following in relation to the Site and the usage thereof, with or without prior notice to the User:

-a.
-To change the rate of fees payable;
+(i) To change the rate of fees payable;
-b.
-To change the scope and nature of the services provided through the Site;
+(j) To change the scope and nature of the services provided through the Site;
-c.
-To refuse or disallow the registration of any User, including the de-registration of any User;
+(k) To refuse or disallow the registration of any User, including the de-registration of any User;
-d.
-To remove any information or material provided by any User, which the Site, in its absolute and unfettered discretion, considers to be undesirable or in breach of any of the prohibitions stated above;
+(l) To remove any information or material provided by any User, which the Site, in its absolute and unfettered discretion, considers to be undesirable or in breach of any of the prohibitions stated above;
-e.
-To amend and/or supplement the Terms and Conditions herein.
+(m) To amend and/or supplement the Terms and Conditions herein.

 ### 9. Termination